thinkUXca/jekyll-now/about.md

         <span style="display:inline-block"><small>Co-Founder</small></span>
       </h4>
       <p>
-        Tom is a User Experience Designer and Software Developer, with interests in Agile UX, expert evaluation, usability testing, and machine learning.
-Tom has worked with BlackBerry as part of their UX team, as a web developer, and with the Child Development Research Unit's Virtual Reality Lab, where his work was published in the <i>Journal of Pediatric
+        Tom is a User Experience Designer and Software Developer, with interests in user interviews, contextual inquiry, usability testing, design, rapid prototyping, and machine learning.
+Tom has worked with BlackBerry as part of their UX team, as a web developer, and with the Child Development Research Unit's Virtual Reality Lab, where his work was published in the <i>Journal of Pediatric Psychology</i>.
-        Psychology</i>.
       </p>
       <p>
-        Tom holds a Bachelor of Computing and an MSc in Human Computer Interaction from the University of Guelph, where his research focused on the influence of personality on code inspection performance.
+        Tom holds a Bachelor of Computing and an MSc in Human Computer Interaction from the University of Guelph.
 He has a black belt in Kukkiwon Taekwondo, and when not at work can be found playing and designing board games.
       </p>
     </div>
    </div>